robotics-upo/gazebo_ros2_2Dmap_plugin/README.md

 # Gazebo ROS 2 2D Map Plugin

-**Automatically generate 2D occupancy maps from Gazebo Classic worlds for ROS 2 Humble.**
+**Automatically generate 2D occupancy maps from Gazebo 11 (Classic) worlds for ROS 2 Humble.**

-This Gazebo plugin creates occupancy grid maps for robot navigation without running SLAM (Simultaneous Localization and Mapping).
-It works by slicing the Gazebo world at a configurable height and identifying obstacles through ray casting.
+This Gazebo WorldPlugin creates occupancy grid maps for robot navigation without running SLAM.
+It works by slicing the Gazebo world at a configurable height and identifies obstacles through ray casting and collision detection.

+> [!NOTE]
+> This version is for **Gazebo 11 (Classic)**.
+For Gazebo Fortress (Ignition), see the `fortress` branch.

 ## Table of Contents